WTVW: CW affiliation

-Alternate logo designed to comply with The CW's current logo guidelines.

 On January 28, 2013, Mission Broadcasting announced that WTVW would become the new CW affiliate for the Tri-State area effective January 31.
 The affiliation came nearly a month after Roberts Broadcasting closed down WAZE-LP, WJPS-LP and WIKY-LP, which served as translators for Evansville's original CW affiliate WAZE-TV (the full-power WAZE signal shut down in early 2012, leaving the translators to carry its programming until they ceased operations).
 This makes Evansville one of the very few markets where an analog-era VHF station has an affiliation with a minor network, while all three of the currently operating analog-era UHF stations have affiliations with larger networks.
-WTVW began carrying The CW's daytime and prime time schedule on that date; however the Saturday morning Vortexx children's block did not begin airing for another two months, on April 6, 2013, due to contractual obligations with paid programming providers through the end of March for their purchased Saturday morning timeslots, along with the station's existing E/I programs purchased through the syndication market.
+WTVW began carrying The CW's daytime and prime time schedule on that date; however, the Saturday morning Vortexx children's block did not begin airing for another two months, on April 6, 2013, due to contractual obligations with paid programming providers through the end of March for their purchased Saturday morning timeslots, along with the station's existing E/I programs purchased through the syndication market.
 The syndicated E/I programs moved to Sunday afternoons on April 7.

 On April 24, 2013, Communications Corporation of America (owner of WEVV) announced the sale of its entire group to Nexstar.
 Since there are fewer than eight full-power stations in the Evansville market, Nexstar and its partner company Mission were legally unable to purchase WEVV.
 WEVV was thus planned to be sold to a female-controlled company called Rocky Creek Communications.
 Nexstar would have operated the station under a shared service agreement, forming a virtual triopoly with sister stations WEHT and WTVW.
 August 4, 2014, Nexstar Broadcasting Group instead announced that it would sell WEVV to Bayou City Broadcasting for $18.6 million.
 The sale was completed on January 1, 2015.
 By coincidence, WEVV purchased WTVW's former Carpenter Street facility in 2014 and remodeled it to relaunch their news operation in August 2015.